squidfunk/mkdocs-material/docs/setup/extensions/python-markdown.md

 [:octicons-workflow-24: Extension][Markdown in HTML] ·
 [:octicons-tag-24: 0.1.0 ... present][Markdown in HTML support]

-The [Markdown in HTML] extension allows the author to write Markdown inside of HTML, which is useful for wrapping Markdown with custom markup.
+The [Markdown in HTML] extension allows for writing Markdown inside of HTML, which is useful for wrapping Markdown content with custom elements.
 Enable it via `mkdocs.yml`:

 ``` yaml
 markdown_extensions: